 The Grado GW100 are decent critical listening wireless open-back on-ear headphones.
-They're the first wireless option from Grado making them a bit more convenient for everyday use and they pack a bit more bass compared to the other Grado headphones.
-They also have a decent 15-hour battery life and a fairly simple and responsive control scheme, but the voice prompt is too loud and irritating, which might be a deal breaker for some.
-Also, since they are open-backs, they won't be the best option for outdoors and commuting.
-On the upside, they have a decent audio reproduction and they are fairly versatile for a variety of music genres, and you can also use the headphones passively, even if the battery is dead.
+They're the first wireless option from Grado, making them a bit more convenient for everyday use.
+They pack a bit more bass compared to the other Grado headphones.
+They also have decent 15-hour battery life and a fairly simple and responsive control scheme, but the voice prompt is too loud and irritating, which might be a deal breaker for some.
+Also, since they're open-back, they won't be the best option for outdoors and commuting.
+On the upside, they have a decent audio reproduction, and they're fairly versatile for a variety of music genres.
+You can also use the headphones passively, even if the battery is dead.

-Grado didn’t change their retro-looking formula for these headphones as the GW100 are fairly similar to the SR series.
+Grado didn’t change their retro-looking formula for these headphones, as the Grado GW100 are fairly similar to the SR series.
 They have a nice looking grilled open-back design with fairly large cups.
-They look a bit more high-end thanks to their more premium headband like the SR325e.
-However, they don’t have a brushed silver metallic finish and are simply all-black headphones that don’t stand out other than the fact that they look retro.
+They look a bit more high-end thanks to their more premium headband, like the Grado SR325e/SR325.
+However, they don’t have a brushed silver metallic finish.
+These are simply all-black headphones that don’t stand out other than the fact that they look retro.

-The Grado GW100 are comfortable for on-ears, similarly to how the SR125e are.
-They are very lightweight and are not very tight on the head.
-However, the on-ear fit is not for everyone, and the material used to cover the ear cups is soft but doesn’t feel as good as faux leather would.
+The Grado GW100 are comfortable for on-ears, similar to the Grado SR125e/SR325.
+They're very lightweight and are not very tight on the head.
+However, the on-ear fit isn't for everyone, and the material used to cover the ear cups is soft but doesn’t feel as good as faux leather would.
 On the upside, they have a better-padded headband design than most of the SR series.

 The Grado GW100 have a decent control scheme.
-The available controls are fairly limited, but they are responsive and easy to use.
-You get a call/music control button, and volume controls as well.
-There are not many buttons, but they are easy to use, very clicky and tactile feedback is good.
+The available controls are fairly limited, but they're responsive and easy to use.
+You get a call/music control button, and volume controls.
+There aren't many buttons, but they're easy to use, very clicky, and tactile feedback is good.
 However, you also get a very loud and scratchy voice prompt, and there’s no way to reduce its volume.
 You also get audio feedback for min/max volume, track skipping, and play/pause.

-The GW100 have decent breathability thanks to their on-ear design but are less breathable than previous Grado models.
+The Grado GW100 have decent breathability thanks to their on-ear design but are less breathable than previous Grado models.
 They have more airflow than over-ears since they don’t completely cover the ears and don’t trap as much heat.
 The ear padding is also made of a very porous material that helps with airflow.
-They won’t be ideal for working out as you could experience more sweating than usual but shouldn’t be a problem during casual listening sessions.
+They won’t be ideal for working out, as you could experience more sweating than usual, but shouldn’t be a problem during casual listening sessions.

-They are somewhat portable since they are a bit less bulky than over-ears, but unfortunately, they do not fold into a more compact format.
+They're somewhat portable since they're a bit less bulky than over-ears, but unfortunately, they don't fold into a more compact format.
 On the upside, the cups swivel so the headphones lay flat and it makes it easier to slide them in a bag and makes it more comfortable to wear around your neck.

-These headphones are not very stable on the head and shouldn’t be used for physical activity.
-They are very lightweight and have decent clamping force but will slip off your ears.
+These headphones aren't very stable on the head and shouldn’t be used for physical activity.
+They're very lightweight and have decent clamping force but will slip off your ears.
 This shouldn’t be an issue for casual listening sessions.
-They do score higher than the SR series as they don’t have a cable that can get caught or hooked on something and snag the headphones off your head, but they won't be ideal for jogging or working out.
+They do score higher than the SR series, as they don’t have a cable that can get caught or hooked on something and snag the headphones off your head, but they won't be ideal for jogging or working out.

 The bass is good.
 The LFE (low-frequency extension) is at about 20Hz, which is great.
 Unlike most Grado headphones, low-bass, which is responsible for the thump and rumble common to bass-heavy music and sound effects, isn’t lacking and is overemphasized by a bit more than 1dB compared to our target.
 Mid-bass, responsible for body and punch of bass guitars and kick drums, is within 2dB of our neutral target, while high-bass is overemphasized by about 5dB and will sound a bit muddy and cluttered.